 In this respect, timing is everything, says Andy Beal, an online reputation-management expert.
 According to Beal, companies’ reputations can suffer when it appears they’ve taken too long to address complaints — especially when those problems could potentially harm a person’s health and well-being.

 To combat a time-lag between an identified problem and solution, contact centers can implement tracking and pattern recognition that can help a nascent problem get noticed faster.

 Empowering customer service staff to report notable and repetitious customer complaints can also help a company get out in front of a problem.
 “Companies should look at the long term, and understand that staying ahead of the curve will demonstrate that they care about customers and about providing a safe product,” continues Beal.
 “They will quickly recover from the incident instead of having a cloud over their head.”

-Having a communications protocol in place for such events is also far more helpful than trying to hammer out a strategy in the heat of the moment when the lid’s already been blown off.
-Sickler recommends using traditional media, press releases, email, social media and a ‘dark’ website that can be turned on in an emergency.
-(A dark website is maintained offline and only activated for crisis-management purposes.)
+Having a communications protocol in place for such events is also far more helpful than trying to hammer out a strategy in the heat of the moment when the lid is already been blown off.
+Sickler recommends using traditional media, press releases, email, social media and a ‘hidden’ website that can be turned on in an emergency.
+(A hidden website is maintained offline and only activated for crisis-management purposes.)